Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 A developer may want to keep the configuration files and the catalogues in a different directory, for this reason the ``aqua init`` command can be used to copy the configuration files and the catalogue to a different directory.
-For more information see the :ref:`aqua-init` section.
+For more information see the :ref:`aqua-install` section.

 If you're using a custom directory to store the configuration files and the catalogue it is recommended to set up an environment variable to specify the path to the AQUA package.